MarcelHB/devguide/book.md

 * Asking for memory costs, not so much by the amount you ask for (that may simply fail), but the number of times.
 Depending on the level that your environment works on, you have a more or less deterministic view of what actually happens.
 In the lower levels, you ask your operating system for a memory allocation (`malloc`) of some size, and you better release that when no longer needed.
 Libraries or higher level runtimes hide that in various degrees, probably doing at least one large initial allocation, or by over-allocating a bit in advance.
 Requesting and releasing memory via the operation system usually invokes a _mode switch_ and a search for a sufficiently large memory chunk.
 Details vary by the actual allocator in use.
 In short: The less you need to do, the better.
 * Copying memory costs.
 Copying data is not free, the processor needs to read one cell and write the bytes into another one, over and over again until all your bytes are copied.
 While you may not be aware of ongoing copying, working with certain data structures will do more than what is good, and you need to know these cases.
 When you hear of a new _zero-copy_ feature somewhere, be excited.
 * If you can model a problem into working with a fixed amount of memory size easily, like streaming fixed-sized chunks of data, involving just one allocation &ndash; or maybe even none at all &ndash; do it like this.
 Application-side memory concerns have then reduced to `O(1)` overhead here, congratulations.
-* Whenever you know the amount of bytes you need, or the number of your typed items, make the data structure initialize with that information.
+* Whenever you know the amount of bytes you need, or the number of your typed items, make the data structure initialize with that information (_capacity_).
 Chances are good to avoid a huge overhead footprint while using.
 * Never let a user value go unchecked into the amount of items or bytes you need.
 In the easy case, reject anything beyond some limit, or consider a remodeling of the problem into some streaming pattern (continue reading to the later sections).
 Otherwise somebody will happily borrow some gigabytes from you.
 * Try to think about some statistics, or gather them at some later point in use:
     * Quantity: How many items do I have to face for my case?